fiberbit/yoda-zabbix/README.md

 ## Pre shared key generation

-	pre-shared key to be stored in zabbix_agentd.psk file and set accordingly in zabbix server host configuration (manual?)
+pre shared key have to be stored in zabbix_agentd.psk file and match with the psk in the zabbix server configuration (manually) for the Yoda Hostname

+Detailed information can be found in https://www.zabbix.com/documentation/3.4/manual/encryption/using_pre_shared_keys